Rosh-Made/rosh-made/blog/software-testing.md

 tags:
   - IT
 ---
-Switching to a career in IT from a non-IT background seems as daunting as it sounds but when I think about it now I feel like that was the best investment (Time + Money) and decision I made 3 years ago in my life.
+Switching to a career in IT from a non-IT background seems as daunting as it sounds but when I think about it now I feel like that was the best investment (time + money) and decision I made 3 years ago in my life.

 If you're someone thinking of moving to software testing and want to know